BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Global model specification

 Finally, similar considerations hold for the two noise components.
 First, the white noise component is assumed to be piece-wise stationary and Gaussian distributed with vanishing mean and a covariance matrix equal to $\N^{\mathrm{w}}_{tt'}=\sigma_0^2 \delta_{tt'}$.
 In the following, we will assume the stationary period to be given by PIDs, and $\sigma_0$ will be fitted independently for each period.
-Second, the correlated noise component is also assumed to be piece-wise stationary and Gaussian distributed with zero mean, but with a nontrivial covariance structure in time, for instance as given by the $1/f$ model in Eq.~(\ref{eq:n_psd}).
-With this approximation, the total noise PSD is modelled in terms of a total of three free parameters, namely the white noise level $\sigma_0$, a knee frequency $f_{\mathrm{knee}}$, and a low-frequency spectral slope $\alpha$.
+Second, the correlated noise component is also assumed to be piece-wise stationary and Gaussian distributed with zero mean, but with a nontrivial covariance structure in time.
+Traditionally, this has been described by the $1/f$ model in Eq.~\eqref{eq:n_psd} for \Planck\ LFI, but as discussed by \citet{bp06}, the \BP\ processing has identified an additional component at intermediate frequencies in the 30 and 44\,GHz channels between 0.01 and 1\,Hz.
+In this current analysis, this is modelled in terms of a log-normal contribution, and the full noise power spectral density (PSD) reads

+where $A_\mathrm{p}$ is the peak amplitude of the additional term, $f_\mathrm{p}$ isthe peak frequency, and $\sigma_\mathrm{dex}$ is the width; for now, the latter two are fixed at fiducial values, but this may change in future analyses.
+With this approximation, the total noise PSD for the 30 and 44\,GHz channels is modelled in terms of a total of four free parameters, namely the white noise level $\sigma_0$, a knee frequency $f_{\mathrm{knee}}$, a low-frequency spectral slope $\alpha$, and the amplitude of the log-normal contribution.
 We denote the spectral noise parameters collectively as $\xi_n$.
+For the 70\,GHz channel, the log-normal term is omitted.

 So far, the discussion has been kept general, aiming to fit all necessary parameters into one succinct and computationally convenient framework.
 However, at this point it is useful to remind ourselves that one of the astrophysical component carries particular importance in this work, namely the CMB.
-This component is accommodated in Eq.~(\ref{eq:todmodel}) in the form of $\a = \a^{\mathrm{cmb}}$ and $\M^{\mathrm{cmb}} = 1$ in thermodynamic temperature units, with an angular CMB power spectrum defined as $C_{\ell} = \left< |a^{\mathrm{cmb}}|^2\right>$.
+This component is accommodated in Eq.~\eqref{eq:todmodel} in the form of $\a = \a^{\mathrm{cmb}}$ and $\M^{\mathrm{cmb}} = 1$ in thermodynamic temperature units, with an angular CMB power spectrum defined as $C_{\ell} = \left< |a^{\mathrm{cmb}}|^2\right>$.
 Computing $P(C_{\ell}\mid \d)$ (or $P(\xi\mid \d)$, where $\xi$ represents a set of cosmological parameters) properly marginalized over all relevant astrophysical and instrumental parameters, is the single most important scientific goal of the current algorithm.

 In summary, the total set of free stochastic parameters adopted in this work is $\omega\equiv\{\g,\Dbp,\n_{\mathrm{corr}},\xi_{n},\a,\beta,C_{\ell}\}$, where each symbol collectively represents a larger set of individual parameters, typically depending on radiometer, time, pixel, or component.
 For notational convenience, we will usually suppress individual indices, unless explicitly required for context.
 Likewise, we also note that in most cases, each of the parameters and quantities discussed above is associated with its own technicalities, which have been omitted in the above discussion.
 Such details will be provided in dedicated companion papers, with appropriate references given where appropriate.
 Finally, a full specification of the astrophysical component model considered in this analysis is provided in Sect.~\ref{sec:default_sky_model}.